Understanding the rules around breast and formula milk storage and shelf life

 Formula Milk

--The safest way to prepare formula feeds is to make them up fresh and feed when you need one.
-Follow the instructions on the formula pack and allow sufficient cooling time.
+The safest way to prepare formula feeds is to make them up fresh when needed.
+Follow the instructions on the formula pack, using the appropriate amount of boiling water and allowing for cooling time.

--If needed, prepared formula bottles can be stored in the fridge (at 4 degrees or less) for up to 24 hours.
+If needed, prepared formula bottles can be stored in the fridge (at 4°C or less) for up to 24 hours.

-Once baby has consumed some of a bottle (either breast or formula) it is safe at room temperature for 1 hour, after this it is best to discard remaining milk.
+Once baby has consumed some of a bottle (either breast or formula), it is safe at room temperature for 1 hour.
+After this, discard any remaining milk.

 Is it safe to combine breast and formula milk in one bottle?